inspec/inspec/docs/resources.rst

 ..

 etc_group -- DONE
 =====================================================
 Use the ``etc_group`` InSpec resource to test groups that are defined on on |linux| and |unix| platforms.
 The ``/etc/group`` file stores details about each group---group name, password, group identifier, along with a comma-separate list of users that belong to the group.

 Syntax -- DONE
 -----------------------------------------------------
-A ``etc_group`` InSpec resource block declares a collection of properties to be tested.
-For example:
+A ``etc_group`` InSpec resource block declares a collection of properties to be tested:

 .. code-block:: ruby